dylanbrandtner/CarND-Advanced-Lane-Lines-P4/README.md

 ![alt text][image12]

 As you can see, the Sobel threshold picked up the shadow on the left and road imperfection in the middle.
 However, it also picked up the right lane line where the Saturation channel select failed.
-After thinking about what these had in common and examining additional images in more detail, I had a few other ideas:
+After thinking about what these had in common and examining additional images in more detail, I had a couple of new ideas:
 1. The colors of lanes are always yellow or white
 2. The Hue channel select consistently filtered out the shadows and road imperfections

 Therefore, I updated my thresholds to the following (updates are in **bold**):
-* Sobel gradients on greyscale image:
+* Sobel gradients on a greyscaled image:
 	* A Sobel gradient in the x direction with thresholds of 20 to 100
-	* A directional threshold with a sobel kernel size of 15, and thresholds of .5 and 1.3
+	* A directional threshold with a Sobel kernel size of 15, and thresholds of .5 and 1.3
 	* **Combine the above with a Hue channel max of 30**
 * Channel selections on an HLS converted image:
 	* A Hue channel max of 30